Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "A pessimist is one who makes difficulties of his opportunities and an optimist is one who makes opportunities of his difficulties."
+> "He who is not contented with what he has, would not be contented with what he would like to have."
-> — **Harry S. Truman**
+> — **Socrates**

 ---